latimercaleb/Angular-Testing-Practice/notes.md

 ## The Tools
 Karma is a runner for tests, it handles the automation part.
-Jasmine is testing framework, it allows for AAA (Arrange, Act, Assert)
+Jasmine is a BDD testing framework, BDD focuses on behavior of the function so what the result should be like, given a certain input, it allows for AAA (Arrange, Act, Assert)

 TDD or test driven development is a very big drive for automated testing in most fields automated testing is a greatly desired skill to catch defects before releasing software, where you follow a common build path:
 - Write a test